Just launched a new business website? Here’s 6 things to help you get new clients through your website or to your door

 - Facebook is great for shops, either online or brick and mortar.

 A targeted ad campaign in the right social channel can get your business in front of your ideal customer.

-Lastly, its not all about the big players – the Google’s, Instagrams, Facebooks, etc. There are many local business directories that people reference when looking for products or services.
+Lastly, it’s not all about the big players – Google, Instagram, Facebook, etc. There are many local business directories that people reference when looking for products or services.
 Take some time and ensure that your business is listed where people are looking.
 Track these too and make sure that your information is the same across platforms.
 We’ve often come across business that have different address information in different directories.
-Thats just confusing!
+That’s just confusing!

-It’s also possible to add your business information to vehicle gps systems (Ford, BMW, etc.).
-This can be very handy if you a restaurant, medical office, or any business where customers come to your physical location.
+It’s also possible to add your business information to vehicle GPS systems (Ford, BMW, etc.).
+This can be very handy if you’re a restaurant, medical office, or any business where customers come to your physical location.

 Saves you time and makes it easier for customers to find you online or on the street by distributing your business information to search engines, local directories and vehicle GPS systems .